-An Army moves with 2 MFs, regardless of the MFs of the individual units in the Army.
+An Army moves with 2 MP, regardless of the MF of the individual units.
 Individual units may be dropped off during movement, provided the minimum number and type of units to form an Army remain in the Army (see Section 6.1).